Christmas Markets in Brussels, Strasbourg, Nürnberg, and München

 Day Eight - 10 December 2024 - Exploring Munich

 Munich’s Marienplatz Christmas market was a vibrant hub of activity.
-We sipped non-alcoholic Glühwein and enjoyed a delicious Currywurst while taking in the festive decorations and lively crowds.
-I also managed to find a Christmas-themed magnet for my collection, which felt like a small but meaningful victory.
+Non-alcoholic Glühwein and a delicious Currywurst went down well while taking in the festive decorations and lively crowds.
+A Christmas-themed magnet for my collection also surfaced, which felt like a small but meaningful victory.

-That evening, we dined at Arkadi, a welcoming Greek restaurant.
-The chicken souvlaki and fries were outstanding—easily one of the best meals of the trip.
-With full stomachs and happy hearts, we returned to the hotel, ready for another day of exploring.
+That evening, dinner at Arkadi, a welcoming Greek restaurant, was the plan.
+The chicken souvlaki and fries were outstanding, easily one of the best meals of the trip.
+With full stomachs and happy hearts, the hotel awaited, ready for another day of exploring.

 Day Nine - 11 December 2024 - Final Day in München

-On our last full day in Munich, I took things slow, opting for a leisurely breakfast while my friend did some final souvenir shopping.
-Instead of joining in, I stayed back at the hotel to rest up for the next day's travels through the airport.
+On the last full day in Munich, taking things slow meant a leisurely breakfast while my friend did some final souvenir shopping.
+Instead of joining in, staying back at the hotel to rest up for the next day's travels through the airport seemed wiser.

 Dinner at Münchner Stubn was the perfect farewell meal.
 Their Bratwurst Skillet, complete with sauerkraut, mashed potatoes, and a variety of sausages, was hearty and satisfying.